 Varun Grover Biographies

 Varun Grover is the David D. Glass Endowed Chair and Distinguished Professor of IS at the Walton School of Business, University of Arkansas.
 Prior to this he was the William S. Lee (Duke Energy) Distinguished Professor of Information Systems at Clemson University.
-He has published extensively in the information systems field, with over 400 publications, 220 of which are in major refereed journals.
+He has published extensively in the information systems field, with over 400 publications, 250 of which are in major refereed journals.
 Over ten recent articles have ranked him among the top four researchers globally based on number of publications in the top IS journals, as well as citation impact.
-Dr. Grover has an h-index of 82 and around 32,000 citations in Google Scholar.
-In 2013, Thompson Reuters recognized him as one of 100 Highly Cited Scholars globally in all Business disciplines.
-He is Senior Editor for MISQ Executive, Editor of the Journal of the Association for Information Systems Section on Path Breaking Research, and Senior Editor (Emeritus) for MIS Quarterly, the Journal of the AIS and Database.
+Dr. Grover has an h-index of 91 and around 37,000 citations in Google Scholar.
+Thompson Reuters recognized him as one of 100 Highly Cited Scholars globally in all Business disciplines.
+He is Senior Editor for MISQ Executive, Editor of the Journal of the Association for Information Systems Section on Path Breaking Research, and has served as Senior Editor for MIS Quarterly (2 terms), the Journal of the AIS (2 terms) and Database.
 Dr. Grover’s current work focuses on the impacts of digitalization on individuals and organizations.
 He is recipient of numerous awards from USC, Clemson, AIS, Academy of Management, DSI, the OR Society, Anbar, PriceWaterhouse, among others for his research and teaching, and is a Fellow of the Association for Information Systems.
-He has had the privilege of being extensively involved with PhD students, serving as an advisor to over 40 PhD students and as Co-Chair of numerous doctoral consortia at both the International Conference on Information Systems and Americas Conference on Information Systems.
+He has had the privilege of being extensively involved with PhD students, serving as an advisor to over 45 PhD students and as Co-Chair of numerous doctoral consortia at both the International Conference on Information Systems and Americas Conference on Information Systems.
 He has been invited to give numerous keynote addresses and talks at various institutions and forums around the world.

 He is currently working on the impacts of digitalization on the individual and organization, and released his third book (with M. Lynne Markus) on process change.
 He has participated in many capacities in professional associations, including as a mentor in 7 AMCIS and ICIS MIS Camps, 5 Doctoral Consortia, and numerous panels at ICIS, AMCIS and PACIS.
 He has served as track chair for the National DSI Conference, ICIS and AMCIS, and has co-chaired the SIM-MISQE Workshop at ICIS.
 Additionally, he has served as Program Chair for AMCIS and on the Executive Committee of both ICIS and AMCIS.
 Recently, he received a Lifetime Service Recognition from the Association for Information Systems for his numerous volunteer roles.
 While at USC, he was also the Chief Investigator of a number of grants totaling over $100,000 from the Center of International Business Education Research, funded by the US Department of Education.

-In addition, Dr. Grover has given numerous keynote speeches including the Second Global Outsourcing Conference in NYC, the 4th Annual Conference on IT and Management, the First Global Flexible Systems Conference in New Delhi, the Ninth Global IT Management Association World Conference in Atlanta, the 8th Wuhan International Conference on E-Business in Wuhan, China, the KPMG PhD Project Meeting in San Francisco, the ICIS Workshop on Enterprise Systems, 10th International Smartsourcing Conference in Daejeon, Korea, DIGIT, the 12th GITMA World Conference in Las Vegas, the 15th Wuhan International Conference on E-Business, the ICIS JAIS Theory Development Workshop in Dublin, and at numerous AIS Workshops including the PACIS Doctoral Consortium in Taipei.
+In addition, Dr. Grover has given numerous keynote speeches including the Second Global Outsourcing Conference in NYC, the 4th Annual Conference on IT and Management, the First Global Flexible Systems Conference in New Delhi, the Ninth Global IT Management Association World Conference in Atlanta, the 8th Wuhan International Conference on E-Business in Wuhan, China, the KPMG PhD Project Meeting in San Francisco, the ICIS Workshop on Enterprise Systems, 10th International Smartsourcing Conference in Daejeon, Korea, DIGIT, the 12th GITMA World Conference in Las Vegas, the 15th Wuhan International Conference on E-Business, the ICIS JAIS Theory Development Workshop in Dublin, the 7th Concurrent SIGPHIL at ICIS Workshop in San Fransisco, the 8th Concurrent SIGPHIL at ICIS Workshop in Munich, ISONE World in Las Vegas, and at numerous AIS Workshops including the PACIS Doctoral Consortium in Taipei.
 In addition, he has participated in Speaker series in over 40 universities in USA, Europe and Asia.
 Over the past 4 years he has conducted numerous workshops, panels and talks in various universities in Taiwan, Hong Kong, S. Korea, India, Denmark, China and Australia.
 Additionally, he has taught courses at Wirtschafts Universitat, Vienna, Austria, La Pontificia Universidad Catolica Madre y Maestra, Santa Domingo, and Aarhus University, Denmark.

 Anbar Intelligence has recognized seven of his articles as having the “highest” (5-star) quality in rigor and relevance and recently he received recognition for the PriceWaterhouse Coopers “Outsourcing World Achievement Award” for “making a difference in the industry for significant contributions to advancing the theory and practice of outsourcing.”
-He is currently listed in Who’s Who of International Professionals, Who’s Who in Information Technology, Harvard’s International Directory of Scholars, and is a member of AIS, INFORMS, DSI, Academy of Management, and ACM.
+He is currently listed in Who’s Who of International Professionals, Who’s Who in Information Technology, Harvard’s International Directory of Scholars, is AIS Distinguished Member CUM Laude, and a member of INFORMS, DSI, Academy of Management, and ACM.
 He is also a Fellow of the Association for Information Systems in recognition of his many contributions to the field of information systems.

 Click here for vita in .pdf format.